rifset/katla-with-information-theory/README.md

 ## Next Steps

 After knowing the optimal first guess, the next step to do is to solve the game itself.
 Since you know the optimal first guess only, there are still 5 guesses remaining.
-For now, there is no algorithm to solve Katla using Information Theory, but there is various study done for Wordle.
-One of the studies, that is also the inspiration of this study, that is well spoken is by [Grant Sanderson](https://www.3blue1brown.com/lessons/wordle).
-Hence, I leave it to you to do further exploration! :D
+For now, there is no algorithm to solve Katla using Information Theory, but there are various study done for Wordle.
+One of the studies, that is also the inspiration of this study, well spoken by [Grant Sanderson](https://www.3blue1brown.com/lessons/wordle).
+Hence, I leave it to you to do the further exploration! :D

 > *Have you done your Katla today? :)*
+>

 # Reference